vippsas/vipps-developers/settlements/sftp-report-service/README.md

 The `orgno.` is the company's organization number, nine digits.
-The `merchant serial number` (also called MSN) is the unique five or six digit id for the sale unit.
+The `merchant serial number` (also called MSN) is the unique five or six digit id for the sales unit.

 In the examples on this page, the `orgno.` is 998724341, and the `merchant serial number` is 16655.